Dubuque Senior High School: Students

 In the 2014–2015 school year, DSHS enrolled 1,619 students.
 Of those, 1,363 (84.2%) were White, 104 (6.4%) were Black, 46 (2.8%) students were Hispanic, 40 (2.5%) were Asian, 3 (0.2%) were American Indian and 63 (3.9%) were of two or more races.

 Curriculum

 In addition to the variety of standard high school/college prep. classes, Senior also offers a variety of Advanced Placement courses as well.
-The AP subjects taught are Human Geography, World History, US History, English Language and Composition, Statistics, English Literature and Composition, Biology, Chemistry, Psychology, Computer Science A, Government, Economics, Calculus AB, and Calculus BC.
+The AP subjects taught are Human Geography, World History, US History, English Language and Composition, Statistics, English Literature and Composition, Biology, Chemistry, Psychology, Computer Science Principles, Government, Economics, Calculus AB, and Calculus BC.
 The Advanced Placement students that took the AP tests in 2006 earned Senior the 8th place in the state of Iowa for their scores.